SoftwareGuy/Ignorance/README.md

 ### Console

--   Nintendo Switch: **Likely possible, however you’ll need to manually compile it.** [See this document from the ENet-CSharp repository.](https://github.com/SoftwareGuy/ENet-CSharp/blob/master/BUILD-FOR-SWITCH.txt)
+-   Nintendo Switch: Manual compile required - [see this document from the ENet-CSharp repository.](https://github.com/SoftwareGuy/ENet-CSharp/blob/master/BUILD-FOR-SWITCH.txt)

 -   Xbox One